ghc-proposals/ghc-proposals/proposals/0000-scoped-imports.rst

 Costs and Drawbacks
 -------------------

-**Compilation cost**: When ``ScopedImports`` is enabled, the module graph builder (downsweep) must parse the entire module to discover scoped import declarations, rather than stopping after top-level imports.
-This additional parsing only affects modules that enable the extension.

 **Learnability**: Minimal impact.
-Scoped imports follow the same scoping rules as local bindings in ``let`` and ``where`` clauses, which Haskell programmers are already familiar with.
+Names brought into local scope via scoped import declarations follow the same scoping rules as names defined locally.

-**Maintenance burden**: Implementation of ``ScopedImports`` touches the parser, renamer, and the algorithm used in downsweep.
+**Maintenance burden**: Implementation of ``ScopedImports`` touches the AST and renamer.
-No new type system features, no changes to Core, and no changes to compile-time or runtime semantics.
+No new type system features, no changes to Core, and no changes to runtime semantics or global module/instance resolution.

+**Lexical Complexity**: Scoped import declarations can be abused to defined whacky expressions where it becomes difficult to determine what names are in the scope of an expression or not.
+Users of the ``ScopedImports`` language extension need to be responsible.

 Backward Compatibility
 ----------------------